Yovanovitch is latest casualty of Trump war on career diplomats

 Asked why so many senior State Department positions are held by “acting” assistant secretaries, Armitage replied: “Because they don’t care about personnel.
 They don’t care about policy.
 They only care about the care and feeding of Donald J. Trump.”

-Reporting by Arshad Mohammed and Jonathan Landay; Editing by Mary Milliken and Tom Brown
+Reporting by Arshad Mohammed and Jonathan Landay; Editing by Mary Milliken, Tom Brown and Daniel Wallis